Airplane II: The Sequel

 Airplane II: The Sequel (titled Flying High II: The Sequel in Australia, New Zealand, South Africa, Japan, and the Philippines) is a 1982 American parody film written and directed by Ken Finkleman in his directorial debut and starring Robert Hays, Julie Hagerty, Lloyd Bridges, Chad Everett, William Shatner, Rip Torn, and Sonny Bono.
 A sequel to the 1980 film Airplane!, it was released on December 10, 1982.

 The team who wrote and directed the original Airplane!
 (Jim Abrahams, David Zucker, and Jerry Zucker) had no involvement with this sequel.
 Paramount, having faced a similar situation with Grease 2 earlier in that year, hired Finkleman, who wrote Grease 2, to write and direct Airplane II as well.
+Ultimately, the film received mixed reviews from critics and was a commercial disappointment, grossing $27.2 million against a $15 million budget.
+A third film, Airplane III, was announced in a post-credit message, but was cancelled due to the film's lackluster performance.

 Plot

-In the near future, the Moon has been colonized and supports a station on its surface.
-A lunar shuttle known as Mayflower One is being rushed to launch from Houston.
+Sometime in the near future, the Moon has been colonized and supports a station on its surface.
+The XR-2300 lunar shuttle, known as Mayflower One, is being rushed to launch from Houston for its inaugural commercial flight.
 The head of the ground crew, The Sarge, does not like what is occurring, but he defers to airline management.

-On the flight crew are Captain Clarence Oveur, navigator/co-pilot Unger, and first officer/flight engineer Dunn.
-Also on board is computer officer Elaine Dickinson.
-Having dumped Ted Striker, Elaine is now engaged to Simon Kurtz, a member of the flight crew, and Ted has been committed to an insane asylum.
-He was declared mentally incompetent in a lawsuit following a test flight that Ted piloted and in which the lunar shuttle crashed.
-Ted believes the lawsuit was meant to silence him regarding dangerous safety issues related to the lunar shuttle.
-He is again haunted by his actions in "The War" – specifically the loss of his entire squadron above "Macho Grande" – resulting in a relapse of his "drinking problem".
-When Ted learns of the lunar shuttle's upcoming launch, he escapes the asylum and buys a ticket for the flight.

-During the flight, Mayflower One suffers a short circuit, causing the artificially intelligent computer, ROK, to go insane and send the ship toward the Sun.
-Unger and Dunn try to deactivate the computer, but are blown out of an airlock.
-Oveur tries to stop ROK, but the computer gasses him.
-Simon abandons Elaine and leaves in the sole escape pod.
-Once again, Ted is called upon to save the day, but he must first figure out how to wrest control of the shuttle from the computer.
-Air traffic controller Steve McCroskey reveals that passenger Joe Seluchi had boarded with a bomb in a briefcase, intent on committing suicide to provide an insurance payout for his wife.
-Ted manages to wrestle the bomb from Joe, uses it to blow up ROK, and sets course for the Moon as originally intended.
+Meanwhile, in the terminal, the head of the space center, Bud Kruger, argues with the commissioner about the spacecraft's still-pending government approval, explaining that the ship failed to meet safety regulations, but the commissioner stresses that “the board” is under pressure to keep the launch on schedule.